 The least crowded time is, as usual, in the morning when most of the tourists are still asleep.
 Try to get there a little bit before it opens (which is 9:00 am) and your wait time will be reduced to a minimum.

-PRICE: 17
+PRICE: €13

 5. Casa Mila (La Pedrera)

 Casa Mila, also known as La Pedrera (the stone quarry) is the last Gaudi masterpiece in our list.
-This modernist building’s facade is an ironic allusion with its resemblance to an open quarry.
+This modernist building’s facade is an ironic allusion to its resemblance to an open quarry.
 La Pedrera includes two distinct museum spaces: The Espai Gaudí and the La Pedrera Apartment.

 Solution 1: Buy tickets online

 The easiest way to avoid the line and extra charges is to buy your tickets online.
-No need to print them, just show the QR-code from your smartphone.
-The price is 25€ for a normal ticket.
-You can also buy a ticket with an open date and time, (choose Premium type) for 5 eur extra.
-Both are skip the line tickets.
+No need to print them, just show the QR code from your smartphone.
+The price is €28 for a normal ticket.
+There are even more ticket types and you can check them out here.

 If the tickets are sold out on the official website, this is a great website to book them on for the same price.